JMo911/JavaBuchalka/courseNotes.md

     - can't use these keywords as variables/classnames/methods..
     - reserved words not to be used for any other purpose
     - boolean, byte, class, float, if...
+    - final -> similar to const.
+Once you assign it's value it can't be changed. i.e. `private static final String INVALID_VALUE_MESSAGE = "Invalid value";`
+      - convention is to type these in upper snake case like shown above
   - naming conventions:
     - use lower camel case for variable names